Updated August 24, 2023

 Introduction to Excel Data Visualization

-Excel is widely used for data analysis owing to the excellent data visualization features that it offers.
-The data visualization capability of Excel allows building insightful visualizations.
+Excel is widely used for data analysis owing to its excellent data visualization features.
+The data visualization capability of Excel allows for building insightful visualizations.
 Every chart in Excel has its own significance.
-Excel provides a good number of built-in charts, which can be beautifully leveraged so as to make the right use of data.
+Excel provides many built-in charts, which can be beautifully leveraged to use data correctly.